 * How an order moves from your screen to their door.
 Every Rasmussen delivery travels the seventeen-kilometre Riverway Drive run.

-The four picks above sort the what.
+The bestsellers above sort the what.
 This section covers how to get it right when the address is a unit at Oak Tree, a milestone birthday on a quiet Rasmussen street, or a parent who stayed while everyone else moved to where the work is.

 Mum turns eighty at Oak Tree in two weeks.
 Or your dad is in the new Defence estate and nobody will be home until four.
 Both are solvable.
 Neither is the same as walking in with them yourself.

 For Oak Tree, address the delivery to the resident's name and their unit number.
 "29 Maria Street" alone gets the arrangement to the gate.
 The unit number gets it to the right door.
-If the resident is at the community room when the driver arrives, leave with village reception in the delivery notes.
+If the resident is at the community room when the driver arrives, note "leave with village reception" in the delivery instructions.
 The reception desk holds the flowers until the resident returns to their unit.
 On a birthday for Mum, the card message does more work than the arrangement.
 Keep it short.
 "Happy 80th, Mum.
 Wish we could be there" is enough.
-Longer cards get read once and folded away.

-One more thing worth knowing if the birthday is for someone recovering from a GP visit.
-Upper Ross Medical Centre at 1199 Riverway Drive is a clinic, not a hospital.
-No wards.
-No bedside.
+Worth knowing if the birthday follows a GP visit rather than a hospital stay: Upper Ross Medical Centre at 1199 Riverway Drive is a clinic, not a hospital.
+No wards, no bedside.
 A bunch left at a day-visit reception desk is just confusing.
 Send to home afterwards, not to the clinic.

 Gerberas and chrysanthemums hold up in a North Queensland summer.
 Gerberas need to be wired at the neck, which our partner florists do automatically for Rasmussen addresses.
 Without the wire, the head droops by mid-afternoon.
-Roses work too, and they photograph beautifully on day one, but the pink in a pale rose fades on a west-facing windowsill within forty-eight hours.
-The cerise and hot pink hold better.
+Roses work too and photograph beautifully on day one, but pale pink fades on a west-facing windowsill within forty-eight hours.
+Cerise and hot pink hold better.

-No occasion.
-No milestone.
-She rang on Sunday, the conversation was flat, and you are in another state for work and you cannot make it back this month.
+No occasion, no milestone.
+She rang on Sunday, the conversation was flat, and you are in another state for work and cannot make it back this month.
 A just-because send from Brisbane or Mount Isa to a Rasmussen address is the thing you can do from where you are.

 Keep the card to one line.
 "Thinking of you today, Mum" does more than anything longer.
-Do not overwrite.
-The gesture is the flowers arriving.
-The message just signs the gesture.
-If the recipient is at Oak Tree, the same addressing rules apply.
-If the recipient is at home in the DHA estate, include a delivery note for the driver about the shaded side of the porch, because the westerly afternoon sun on a new-build verandah will cook anything left in direct light for more than an hour.
+If the recipient is at Oak Tree, the same unit-number addressing applies as any other send there.
+If the recipient is at home in the Defence estate, add a delivery note about the shaded side of the porch, because westerly afternoon sun on a new-build verandah will cook anything left in direct light for more than an hour.

-The Blue Mist Bunch earns its place on this occasion because the blue and white palette reads considered rather than celebratory.
-A recipient who associates bright colours with parties will read a bright bunch as someone trying to cheer them up, which is sometimes not the note you want to strike.
+A blue and white mixed bunch earns its place on this occasion because it reads considered rather than celebratory.
+A recipient who associates bright colours with parties can read a bright send as someone trying to cheer them up, which is not always the note you want to strike.
 The quieter palette says you have paid attention.
-It can carry more grace than a bright send for a Sunday-night mood that nobody has quite named.
+It carries more grace than a bright send for a Sunday-night mood nobody has quite named.

-Order Before 2pm for Same DayStill stuck.
-Most Rasmussen sends follow the same pattern.
-An adult child in Brisbane or a mine camp, a parent back at the family home, a mid-range mixed bunch.
-Any of the four above covers that.
-If it has to be one, the Florists Choice Bright Mixed Bunch is our default.
-It gets the florist the most latitude to build with what is strongest that morning, which is usually the best version of any given week's stems.
+Most Rasmussen sends follow the same pattern: an adult child in Brisbane or a mine camp, a parent back at the family home, a mid-range mixed bunch.
+The Florists Choice Bright Mixed Bunch is our default.
+It gives the florist the most latitude to build with whatever is strongest that morning, which is usually the best version of any given week's stems.

 Or phone 1300 360 469.
 Our team takes the full order by voice, addressing and all.
 7am to 6pm weekdays, 10am Saturdays.

 Ivy played four days of netball in Annandale in June 2023 and we drove Riverway Drive more than once.
 Rasmussen is the halfway point.
-We passed Allambie Lane every morning.
-Two primary schools on one short road, drop-off crowding the turn-in, parents on their phones in the line.
-The shopping centre, the GP, the retirement village, the new Defence estate, everything clustered along the one road.
+We passed Allambie Lane every morning, two primary schools on one short road, drop-off crowding the turn-in.
+The shopping centre, the GP, the retirement village, the new Defence estate, all clustered along the one road.
 You cannot reach the Upper Ross without passing through.

 * I took this sunset from the Townsville harbour on the June 2023 trip.
 Rasmussen is the other end of that drive.
 Saturday mornings are the quiet window.
 Weekday afternoons are the school-run crawl.